Guthib-of-Dan/uBlitz.js/README.md

 I use - you can use too.

-## Documentation exists, but community is as large as you can expect from several days of existence.
+## Own documentation exists, uWS documentation is extended.

-For now look for examples (or explore code.
+Right now you can search for examples (or explore code.
 There is not too much to feel anxious).

-## Typescript means sacrifice in "no time preparation"
+## Typescript helps you, but forces to compile code

 ESbuild - solid choice, bun - great, but for tests (still typescript), tsx - compiles your code on the spot, so is slow.
 You'll find the way to use ESbuild in examples.